huangfcn/qwen3-27b-metal/README.md

 separate `reasoning_content` from `content`.
 The Python process implements only HTTP and template adaptation — inference stays inside the resident C/Metal process.

-## Notes

-- Model weights and the packed images are not committed; every packer re-checks the pinned SHA-256 values before writing, and the runtime rejects the wrong model or format instead of attempting compatibility fallback.
-- The model identifier served is `qwen3.8-27b`; the compiled image collection for this model lives on Hugging Face as `huangfcn/Qwen3.8-27B-DFlash2-Metal`.
-- This repository is extracted from the larger `llm-in-c` effort.